 What was your reaction when I mentioned that my son has a chromosome microduplication?

 I had no idea what it was but wanted to know more about it.

 Do you feel that we spend enough quality time together and how can we manage this better?

 Yes, think it works just fine.
 We have a great balance of time together and apart.

 Do you feel that I give you enough attention?

 Yes, more than enough.

-Do you have any advice for anyone that is dating someone who has an autistic child or a child with disabilities?
+Do you have any advice for anyone that is dating someone who has an autistic child and/or a child who is Neurodiverse?